-Best AI Email Tools in 2026: 10 Tools Tested & Reviewed
+Best AI Email Tools in 2026: What's Actually Worth Using

 Your inbox is out of control.
 Between meeting requests, follow-ups, newsletters, and the endless back-and-forth of scheduling, email consumes hours of your week.
 You’re not alone.
 According to Market Research Future, 82% of professionals now use AI to help manage their email, and the AI email assistant market has grown to $880 million in 2025.